 The best part of VMI?
 Everyone involved can benefit!

 Benefits to the Customer

-At the end of every supply chain is a customer (often a consumer, sometimes a business) who will actually use the product.
-They have basically no control over the supply chain, but they have a very powerful role at the end of it.
-If they don’t buy, no one up the chain makes money.
+At the end of every supply chain is a customer (often a consumer, sometimes a business) who actually uses the product.
+While they don’t have control over the supply chain per se, they do play a powerful role at the end of it.
+If they don’t buy a product, no one up the chain makes money.